Starbucks Reserve Roastery (Seattle)

 The Starbucks Reserve Roastery (or simply the Seattle Roastery) was a Starbucks location in Seattle, in the U.S. state of Washington.
 Located in the Capitol Hill neighborhood, the operation was part of the company's Starbucks Reserve program.
-The location was described as Starbuck's "flagship Reserve Roastery", and workers at the site unionized.
+The location was described as Starbucks' "flagship Reserve Roastery", and workers at the site unionized.
 It featured experimental brewing setups, unique architectural features in this Starbucks, and served as a test and training site for the Reserve beverages.
 It opened in 2014 and closed permanently in 2025.